mafshari64/CurrencyConverter/README.md

 ## Purpose

-This project was developed as a software engineering exercise demonstrating backend API development, frontend integration, validation, and automated testing using modern .NET and React technologies.
+This project involved backend API development, frontend integration, validation, and automated testing using modern .NET and React technologies.